omega8cc/boa/docs/NOTES.md

 With `_EASY_SETUP=PUBLIC` option (default), Barracuda will install automatically only the services listed below:

-- Your Aegir Master Instance control panel will be available at `https://master.f-q-d-n`
+- Your Ægir Master Instance control panel will be available at `https://master.f-q-d-n`
 - Your Fast DNS Cache Server (unbound) will listen on `127.0.0.1:53`
 - Your Adminer Percona Manager will be available at `https://adminer.master.f-q-d-n`
 - Your CSF/LFD Firewall will support integrated Nginx Abuse Guard.